 Section 2.05 Numbering Grid

-The Numbering Grid shall be based on the existing grids historically used within the City or County, as applicable.
-The Addressing Coordinator shall evaluate the conformance with the existing grid to decide when to use the numbering grid for base numbering.
+The Numbering Grid shall be based on the existing grids historically used within the City as applicable.
+The Addressing

+Coordinator shall evaluate conformance with the existing grid to decide how to implement the numbering grid for base numbering.